 Located halfway between Emilia and Romagna, Dozza is a small open-air gallery that is home to the Muro Dipinto [Painted Wall] Biennial Exhibition and the Enoteca Regionale dell’Emilia-Romagna, an association to promote and improve wine production in the region.
 The journey through the villages of Emilia continues with Fiumalbo, surrounded by Frignano Park and a few steps from Monte Cimone and Gualtieri, where you can visit sites connected to the painter Antonio Ligabue.

-The remaining 4 villages, located between Parma and Piacenza, are part of the group of Castles of the Duchy, which once ruled over the area until the Unification of Italy.
-These include Castell’Arquato and the imposing hill-top fortification of Rocca Viscontea; Bobbio and its legendary Devil’s Bridge; Compiano, with its castle; and, finally, Vigoleno, a village with a perfectly preserved medieval town centre.
+The remaining 5 villages, located between Parma and Piacenza, are part of the group of Castles of the Duchy, which once ruled over the area until the Unification of Italy.
+These include Castell’Arquato and the imposing hill-top fortification of Rocca Viscontea; Bobbio and its legendary Devil’s Bridge; Compiano, with its castle; Montechiarugolo with its mighty castle on the slopes of the Tuscan-Emilian Apennines; and, finally, Vigoleno, a village with a perfectly preserved medieval town centre.

 Another way of exploring the villages of Emilia-Romagna is to visit “borghi” that have received Touring Club Italiano’s Orange Flag Award, awarded to small towns that are distinguished by the quality of the hospitality they offer.
-Villages from this network include Fontanellato and Busseto in the province of Parma; Castelvetro di Modena, Fanano and Sestola in the Modena area; Bagno di Romagna, Castrocaro Terme e Terra del Sole, Longiano, Monteleone, Portico di Romagna and San Benedetto in Alpe and Premilcuore in the Forlì area; and, finally, Montefiore Conca and Pennabilli in the province of Rimini.
+Villages from this network include Fontanellato and Busseto in the province of Parma; Castelvetro di Modena, Fanano and Sestola in the Modena area; Pieve di Cento in the Bologna area; Bagno di Romagna, Castrocaro Terme e Terra del Sole, Longiano, Monteleone, Portico di Romagna, San Benedetto in Alpe and Premilcuore in the Forlì area; and, finally, Montefiore Conca and Pennabilli in the province of Rimini.

 Another very interesting itinerary is to take a tour of the Authentic Villages of Emilia-Romagna, a group of small towns that aim towards sustainable local development and the enhancement of their own local identity.
-There are 5 such villages in Emilia-Romagna: Berceto on the Via Francigena; Bertinoro, the city of wine; Modigliana near the border with Tuscany; Predappio, suspended between the Middle Ages and Rationalist architecture, and the Union of Municipalities of Romagna Forlivese, consisting of 15 villages.
+There are 6 such villages in Emilia-Romagna: Berceto on the Via Francigena; Savignano sul Panaro surrounded by vineyards, Bertinoro, the city of wine; Modigliana near the border with Tuscany; Predappio, suspended between the Middle Ages and Rationalist architecture, and the Union of Municipalities of Romagna Forlivese, consisting of 15 villages.

 We end this overview of the villages of Emilia-Romagna by moving towards the Riviera.
 Here we encounter the seaside villages, a group of fascinating small towns that are dotted one after the other along the Adriatic coast, which are full of traditions related to fishing and sailing.